-Blink or no Brexit deal, both UK and EU tell each other
+UK, EU urge each other to give ground in trade talks or risk no deal

 With no extension, the EU says any talks would need to wrap up around October to allow enough time for ratification of any new deal by the bloc’s parliament and the 27 national capitals.

-EU sources said fundamental disagreements persisted on the level playing field guarantees of fair competition, fisheries and oversight role of the EU’s top court, among other issues.
+The EU says fundamental disagreements persisted on the level playing field guarantees of fair competition, fisheries and oversight role of the EU’s top court, among other issues.

 Goldman Sachs said it still expected a minimalistic trade deal to be sealed this year, which would give Johnson the opportunity to publicly declare his mission of leaving the EU’s orbit accomplished.